-Can cause severe personal injury or death.
+Moving parts can cause severe personal injury or death and hot exhaust parts can cause severe burns.
 Make sure all protective guards are properly in place before starting the generator set.

-WARNING: Running the generator set without the cover or service door can cause severe personal injury or equipment damage.
+Running the generator set without the cover or service door can cause severe personal injury or equipment damage.
 Do not operate the generator set with the cover or service doors removed.